nauam/Courses/docs/manual/05-nodes.md

     {namespace}:{name} = {value}

-When QW Control sees an attribute with a name containing a colon it automatically groups them in the UI.
+When Rundeck sees an attribute with a name containing a colon it automatically groups them in the UI.
 For example, the screenshot below shows a node with two attributes under the "web" prefix.

 ![Attribute namespace](~@assets/img/fig0204-h.png)